DOkwufulueze/eth-todo/README.md

-# todo
+# eth-todo

-Todo application on ReactJS -- Functional setState used all-through.
+Ethereum Blockchain Todo application on ReactJS -- Functional setState used all-through.

+States managed by Redux.